AmaseCocoa/amshrimp/docs/migrate.md

 Before proceeding, please **ensure you have an up-to-date backup of the database.**

 ## Preparations
 First, follow Firefish's [downgrade guide](https://firefish.dev/firefish/firefish/-/blob/downgrade/docs/downgrade.md) to get back to v1.0.5-rc.
+When prompted to switch the docker image/git tag, make sure to pick `v1.0.5-rc`, and not `v20240206`.
+This is to make sure that the migration patch applies correctly.

 ### Docker
 First, stop the container by running `docker compose down`.